AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_android.md

     }
 });

-// All the chat room members can call leaveChatRoom to leave the specified chat room.
+// All chat room members can call leaveChatRoom to leave the specified chat room.
 Once a member leaves the chat room, all the other members receive the onMemberExited callback.
 ChatClient.getInstance().chatroomManager().leaveChatRoom(chatRoomId);
 ```